Actv: Lido and Pellestrina islands

-Lido and Pellestrina are two islands forming a barrier between the southern Venetian Lagoon and the Adriatic Sea.
-On those islands, road traffic is allowed.
-There are bus and waterbus services linking the islands with other islands (Venice, Murano, Burano) and with the peninsula of Cavallino-Treporti.
+Road traffic is permitted on Lido and Pellestrina islands, which form a barrier between the southern Venetian Lagoon and the Adriatic Sea.
+ACTV manage bus services on these islands and connections by waterbus with the other islands (Venice, Murano, Burano) and the Cavallino-Treporti peninsula.

 Mainland

-The mainland of Venice is composed of 4 boroughs: Mestre-Carpenedo, Marghera, Chirignago-Zelarino and Favaro Veneto.
-Mestre is the central and the most populated urban area of the Venice mainland.
-There are several bus routes and two tramway lines.
-Several bus routes link the mainland with Piazzale Roma, the main bus station in Venice, via Ponte della Libertà a road bridge connecting the historical center of the city of Venice to the mainland.
+ACTV operates in all 4 boroughs of the Venice Mainland: Mestre-Carpenedo, Marghera, Chirignago-Zelarino and Favaro Veneto.
+ACTV runs the two tramway lines in Mestre and bus services connecting the boroughs.
+Several bus routes link the mainland with Piazzale Roma, the main bus station in Venice, via Ponte della Libertà, a road bridge connecting the historical center of the city of Venice to the mainland.